Arizona Fingerprint Board Hearing

 - You are still completing probationary terms of your criminal conviction.

-If an applicant for a fingerprint clearance card has an Arizona Fingerprint Board Hearing scheduled under a good cause exception or central registry exception the Office of Administrative Hearings will hear the case.
-If you have to appear at a hearing, you must arrive at the time, date, and place specified in the notice of hearing.
-When your hearing begins, you will appear in a room before an administrative law judge.
-The administrative law judge will swear you in and then ask you questions specific to your case.
+This hearing is at the Arizona Board of Fingerprinting where you must physically appear.
+You will need to arrive at the time and date specified in your notice of hearing.
+When the hearing begins, you will appear in a conference room before the administrative law judge.
+The administrative law judge will then swear you in and ask you questions specific to your case.

 Fingerprint Board Hearing Topics Covered

-- Past criminal history or why you are on the Central Registry
+- They’ll discuss why you were on the Central Registry (if applicable).

-- Why you should receive a fingerprint clearance card
+- Why you should be given a fingerprint clearance card

 - Review of documents submitted